Wuvist/lcpc/lcpc.typ

 "It is notable, for example, that some resident households in the lowest 20% owned a car (13.6 per cent), employed a maid (13.9 per cent), lived in private property (7.1 per cent) or were headed by persons aged 65 years and over (36.7 per cent) in 2017/18."
 HES 17/18

-"live in a property with an annual value3 of \$21,000 and below from Work Year 2024 (was \$13,000), as at 31 December of the preceding year;" https://www.cpf.gov.sg/member/growing-your-savings/government-support/workfare-income-supplement
+"live in a property with an annual value3 of \$21,000 and below from Work Year 2024 (was \$13,000), as at 31 December of the preceding year;" @wis

 LCPC doesn't requires size of each segment to be equal, it's more important to make each segments representative. i.e. audience is easier to understand which people belongs to which segments and thus able to form inference.